arthurbrousse/arthurbrousse.github.io/_posts/2021-12-11-datastory.md

 ## What is the question

-Now, to try and measure the evolution of the opinion on electric cars and thermal cars we estimed that we could compare the two leaders in the domain: Tesla and Chevrolet.
-We chose Chevrolet as it is one of the most sold car overall and has a standard similar to Tesla, being quite mass market but not necessarily oriented towards low-cost vehicles.
+Now, to try and measure the evolution of the opinion on electric cars and thermal cars we estimed that we could compare two leaders in the domain: Tesla and Chevrolet.
+We chose Chevrolet as it is one of the most succesful and best-selling car brands in the U.S. and has a standard similar to Tesla, being quite mass market but not necessarily oriented towards low-cost vehicles.

-The big advantage of words, is that they convey much emotions therefore using these quotes, we can build an overview of what image each brand has by measuring their sentiment.
-This is done using Sentiment Analysis, via a lexicon-based algorithm called Valence Aware Dictionnary sEntiment Reasoning (VADER) which, in a nutshell, has values associated to words, more or less positive depending on their meaning, and uses them to compute a score that corresponds to the overall "positiveness" of the sentence.
-The analysis is also backed up, by a similar method that analyses the emotion of the sentence and BERT, a sentiment analysis Deep Neural Network.
+The big advantage of words, is that they convey much emotions.
+Therefore from the quotes in the dataset, we can build a first overview of what image each brand has had in the past years by assessing the average sentiment in the quotes.
+After selecting a sample of quotes which share characteristic keywords (e.g. brand names, car models) and checking the uniqueness of each quote, we proceed to a Sentiment Analysis, via a lexicon-based algorithm called Valence Aware Dictionnary sEntiment Reasoning (VADER).
+In a nutshell, this algorithm associates values to words depending on their meaning and the emotion they convey, and uses them to compute a score that corresponds to the overall "positiveness" of the sentence.
+The analysis is also backed up, by a similar method that analyses the emotion **GIVE NAME** of the sentence and BERT, a sentiment analysis Deep Neural Network.

 Maitenant que nous avons sélectionné les quotes qui parlent de Chevrolet et de Tesla, calculé les sentiments qui en ressortent, il est de temps d'analyser nos résultats.
 Pour se faire nous allons dans un premier temps montrer la moyenne des sentiments par mois ainsi que le notre de quotes entre Janvier 2015 et Décembre 2020.